elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/rule_management/coverage_overview_dashboard.md

 Given a user navigates to coverage overview page
 And any error is returned from coverage overview API Then error is handled and displayed via a toast

+CASE: Should work for valid and invalid API body
 ```